 - 1) In a single block population, or sample block in a population greater than 20 cutblocks where: - a.
-The net right of way area is less than 2.0 ha in size or is less than 50% of the cutblock area: - i.
+The net right of way area is less than 2.0 ha in size and is less than 50% of the cutblock area: - i.
 No plot sampling is required, - ii.
 Include the road right of way area with the dispersed subpopulation area of the cutblock on the Waste 102 screen, and - iii.
 Report the road permit timber mark and area on the Waste 104 screen. - b.
-The net right of way area is greater than 2.0 ha in size or is more than 50% of the cutblock net waste area:

-- i.
-Sample the right of way area with plots as part of the dispersed strata and use the stratum code OT2X, - ii.
-Include the road right of way area with the dispersed subpopulation area of the cutblock on the Waste 102 screen, and - iii.
-Report the road permit timber mark and area on the Waste 104 screen.

-2) In an aggregate population where:

-- 1) The net right of way area is less than 2.0 ha in size and is less than 10% of the block area: - i.
+The criteria in 1(a) above are not met, either: - i.
+Sample the right of way area with plots as a separate roadside strata and use the stratum code OTOX, or - ii.
+Sample the road right of way with plots as part of the dispersed strata, and include the road right of way area with the dispersed subpopulation area of the cutblock on the Waste 102 screen, and - iii.
+Report the road permit timber mark and area on the Waste 104 screen. - 2) In an aggregate population where: - a.
+The net right of way area is less than 2.0 ha in size and is less than 10% of the block area: - i.
 No plot sampling is required, - ii.
-Include the road right of way area with the dispersed subpopulation area of the cutblock on the Waste 102 screen, and - iii.
-Report the road permit timber mark and area on the Waste 104 screen. - 2) The net right of way area is greater than 2.0ha in size and is greater than 10% of the block area: - i.
-Sample with plots as part of the dispersed strata and use the stratum code OT2X.
-Include the road right of way area with the dispersed subpopulation area of the cutblock that it relates to on the Waste 102 screen, and - ii.
+Include the road right of way area with the dispersed subpopulation area of the cutblock on the Waste 102 screen, and

+- iii.
+Report the road permit timber mark and area on the Waste 104 screen. - b.
+The criteria in 2(a) above are not met, either: - i.
+Sample with plots as a separate roadside strata and use the stratum code OTOX, or - ii.
+Sample the road right of way area with plots as part of the dispersed strata, and include the road right of way area with the dispersed subpopulation area of the cutblock that it relates to on the Waste 102 screen, and - iii.
 Report the road permit timber mark and area on the Waste 104 screen. - 3) In a large multi cutblock population - a.
 Non-sample cutblock - i.
 Sampling is not required. - ii.
 Calculate the net waste area as required in this manual.

-6.3.5.3 Plot Location Procedure
+6.3.6.3 Plot Location Procedure

-Right of way sampling as part of a dispersed stratum is completed using rectangular 200m2 plots.
+Right of way sampling is completed using rectangular 50m2 plots.
 Locate plots in the right of way portion starting from the POC for the cutblock.
 Locate the plots covering the width of the area between the edge of the road and the edge of the timber using the right hand rule.